-The FlowCam has been used for many other aquatic applications from aquaculture to wastewater analysis, ballast water testing and research to paleolimnology, microplastic analysis and invasive species detection.
+The FlowCam has been used for many other aquatic applications to measure particle concentration, including wastewater analysis, ballast water testing and research, paleolimnology, microplastic analysis, and invasive species detection.
 The FlowCam is ideally suited to analyze microscopic and macroscopic organisms and particles in water.
 The FlowCam combines microscopy, flow cytometry, and image recognition to analyze a myriad of microscopic particles and organisms.

 How will you know if the FlowCam will work for you?
 Send us a sample for us to analyze on the FlowCam.
 We will share the results and teach you how the FlowCam can be used for your intended application.

 The FlowCam captures high-resolution, digital images of particles suspended in a liquid medium.
 Over 40 physical parameters are measured from each image, and the data is processed using our image-recognition statistical analysis software, VisualSpreadsheet®.
 Use digital images to verify the size, shape, and identity of your organisms and particles.

 "The purpose of this study was to develop a new method for investigating sediment-inhabiting meiobenthos using the Flow Cytometer And Microscope (FlowCam)...These small benthic invertebrates are traditionally investigated by individually counting and identifying specimens under a microscope, which is labor intensive and time consuming.
 However, FlowCam, which was originally developed to semiautomatically analyze microplankton, has the potential to resolve these challenges....
 We found the FlowCam system: